tayo-k/bmd/index.md

 Some specifics of culture will vary in some aspects from organization to organization; but there are universal and quantifiable guardrails that we believe are broadly applicable to any healthy engineering organization.

-Defining these guardrails is the objective of the Better Managed Development manifesto.
+Defining some of these guardrails is the objective of the Better Managed Development manifesto.

 This manifesto supports three broad categories of actors in the organization: